Dr Michelle Garrett

 This research drives the drug discovery projects, which Dr Garrett and her team are currently involved with and include the AKT/PKB signalling kinase and the cell cycle checkpoint kinases CHK1 and CHK2.
 These drug discovery activities have recently led to the identification of a novel small molecule therapeutic that has now entered Phase I clinical trials for evaluation in patients with a range of cancer types

 Dr Garrett received her undergraduate degree from the University of Leeds and then joined the ICR, as a PhD student, gaining a PhD in cancer cell signalling.
 She then won a Lucille Markey International Research Fellowship and in 1991 moved to the USA to undertake post-doctoral studies at Yale University School of Medicine.
 In 1994 Michelle joined Onyx Pharmaceuticals, California, USA, where she went on to become a team leader involved in the development of cancer drugs targeting the cell division cycle.
 In 1999 Michelle returned to the ICR to take up a team leader position in the Cancer Research UK Cancer Therapeutics Unit.
 Dr Garrett says that “returning to the ICR has given me the unique opportunity to undertake drug discovery in an academic setting.
 This allows me to interact on a day-to day basis with both clinicians and other researchers; interactions with both groups are vital to cancer drug discovery.
+She was appointed Head of Biology for the CTU in 2013.

 Outside of work Michelle likes cooking and reading—in particular, science fiction—and she also enjoys the outdoors, including gardening, camping and skiing.